blankenberg/anvio.org/help/8/programs/anvi-display-pan/index.md

 - You can specify which view to start the interface with.
 Check which views are available with `--list-views`.
 - You can load a specific <span class="artifact-n">[state](/help/8/artifacts/state)</span> (either a previous state or a state that you've imported with <span class="artifact-p">[anvi-import-state](/help/8/programs/anvi-import-state)</span>).
 Check which states are available with the flag `--list-states`.
 - You can also load a specific <span class="artifact-n">[collection](/help/8/artifacts/collection)</span> with `--collection-autoload`.
-To check which collections are availible, use `--list-collections`.
+To check which collections are available, use `--list-collections`.

 ### Other parameters

-You can also skip processes like intializing functions or automatically ordering your items to save time, as well as configure the server to your heart's content.
+You can also skip processes like initializing functions or automatically ordering your items to save time, as well as configure the server to your heart's content.

 {:.notice}